Loopshape/Wellenwert_LMMS_Theme/README.txt

 Loopshape aka.
 "Wellenwert"

+Homepage:
+//awebgoblog.wordpress.com/

+Soundcloud-Account:
+//soundcloud.com/Wellenwert

+---
 ps: Take a look in the Screenshot...

 ---
 The modified Wellenwert-Theme is based on some multiple uploads, that were put together and recolored: